 The principal: 4 Highly Effective 3 Effective 2 Improvement Necessary 1 Does Not Meet Standards a.
 Planning week, and day, relentlessly getting the highest-leverage Plans for the year, month, week, and day, keeping the highest-leverage activities front and center.
 Comes to work with a list of tasks that need to be accomplished that day but is often distracted from them.
 Has a list in his or her head of tasks to be accomplished each day, but often loses track. b.
-Communication - Uses a variety of means (e.g., face-to-face, newsletters, websites) to communicate goals to others.
+Communication ۰ Uses a variety of means (e.g., face-to-face, newsletters, websites) to communicate goals to others.
 Has a limited communication repertoire and some key stakeholders are not aware of school goals.
 Is not an effective communicator, and others are often left guessing about policies and direction. c.
 Outreach Frequently solicits and uses feedback and help from staff, students, parents, and external partners.
 Regularly reaches out to staff, students, parents, and external partners for feedback and help. students, parents, or external Rarely or never reaches out to others for feedback or help. d.
-Follow-Up remembering, prioritizing, and Writes down important information, remembers, prioritizes, and almost always follows up.
+Follow-up remembering, prioritizing, and Writes down important information, remembers, prioritizes, and almost always follows up.
 Writes things down but is swamped by events and sometimes doesn't follow up.
 Trusts his or her memory to retain important information, but often forgets and fails to follow up. e.
-Expectations Has total staff buy-in on exactly what is expected for management procedures and discipline.
-Makes sure staff know what is expected for management procedures and discipline.
-Periodically reminds teachers of policies on management procedures and discipline.
-Is constantly reminding staff what they should be doing in management and discipline. f.
+Expectations Has total staff buy-in on exactly what is expected for management procedures, student discipline, and cultural competence.
+Makes sure staff know what is expected for management procedures, student discipline, and cultural competence.
+Periodically reminds teachers of policies on management procedures, student discipline, and cultural competence.
+Is constantly reminding and correcting staff about management, student discipline, and cultural competence. f.
 Delegation Has highly competent people in all key roles and is able to entrust them with maximum responsibility.
 Delegates appropriate tasks to competent staff members and checks on progress.
 Doesn't delegate some tasks that should be done by others.
 Does almost everything him- or herself. g.
 Meetings teams meeting regularly and Ensures that key teams (e.g., leadership, grade-level, student support) meet regularly.
 Needs to call key team meetings because they are not in people's calendars.
 Convenes grade-level, leadership, and other teams only when there is a crisis or an immediate need. h.
 Prevention Takes the initiative so that time-wasting activities and crises are almost always prevented or deflected.
-Is effective at preventing and/or deflecting many time-wasting crises and activities.
+Is effective at preventing and/or deflecting many timewasting crises and activities.
 Tries to prevent them, but crises and time-wasters sometimes eat up lots of time.
 Finds that large portions of each day are consumed by crises and time-wasting activities. i.
 Efficiency Deals quickly and decisively with the highest-priority e- mail and paperwork, delegating the rest.
 Has a system for dealing with e-mail, paperwork, and administrative chores.
 Tries to stay on top of e-mail, paperwork, and administrative chores but is often behind.
 Is way behind on e-mail, paperwork, and administrative chores, to the detriment of the school's mission. j.
 Balance leverage nutrition sleen and Is healthy and focused by balancing work demands with healthy habits.
 Is sometimes unfocused and inattentive because of fatigue and stress.
 Is unproductive and irritable because of fatigue and stress.